lukka/run-vcpkg/README.md

         # configurationRegexFilter: '${{ matrix.configuration }}'
 ```

-## <a id='setuponly'>Setup vcpkg only</a>
+### <a id='setuponly'>Setup vcpkg only</a>

-The action can run as setup only step, that is just install and set VCPKG_ROOT enviroment variabla without isntalling any package.
-You can us the provisioned vcpkg as follows in subsequent steps:
+When `setupOnly: true`, it only setup vcpkg and set VCPKG_ROOT enviroment variable without installing any port.
+The provisioned vcpkg can then be used as follows in subsequent steps:

 ```yaml
     - name: Cache vcpkg's artifacts